 On the General tab page, enter the Description, using the value in the table.

 On the Time-dependent tab page, enter the Cost Center, using the value in the table.

+On the Deprec.
+Areas, enter Use Life and current period for both Depreciation types.

 Save the asset, and make a note of the asset number: .